brigadecore/brigade/docs/intro/tutorial01.md

 Let’s learn by example.

-Throughout this tutorial, we’ll walk you through the creation of a basic web application with an Acid CI pipeline for testing the application.
+Throughout this tutorial, we’ll walk you through the creation of a basic web application with an Brigade CI pipeline for testing the application.

 It’ll consist of two parts:

 - A public site that lets people generate UUIDs.
-- An acid.js that tests the site
+- An brigade.js that tests the site

-We’ll assume you have Acid, git (a version control system), and pip (a package management system for Python) installed already.
+We’ll assume you have Brigade, git (a version control system), and pip (a package management system for Python) installed already.

-You can tell Acid is installed and which version by running the following command in a shell prompt (indicated by the $ prefix):
+You can tell Brigade is installed and which version by running the following command in a shell prompt (indicated by the $ prefix):

 ```
-$ helm status acid-server
+$ helm status brigade-server
 ```

-If Acid is installed, you should see the deployment status of your installation.
-If it isn’t, you’ll get an error telling "Error: getting deployed release "acid-server": release: "acid-server" not found".
+If Brigade is installed, you should see the deployment status of your installation.
+If it isn’t, you’ll get an error telling "Error: getting deployed release "brigade-server": release: "brigade-server" not found".

-See [Installing Acid][install] for advice on how to install Acid.
+See [Installing Brigade][install] for advice on how to install Brigade.

 For pip, it is already installed if you're using Python 2 >=2.7.9 or Python 3 >=3.4 binaries downloaded from python.org.